-This is an electronic version of a paper presented at the International Conference on Engineering Design: ICED'05, 15 - 18 Aug 2005, Melbourne, Australia.
+This is an electronic version of a paper published in the Proceedings of DESIGN 2006: 9th International Design Conference, Zagreb, Croatia, 15-18 May 2006.
 The paper is reprinted here with permission and copyright remains with the Design Society.

 The WestminsterResearch online digital archive at the University of Westminster aims to make the research output of the University available to a wider audience.
 Copyright and Moral Rights remain with the authors and/or copyright owners.
 Users are permitted to download and/or print one copy for non-commercial private study or research.
 Further distribution and any use of material from within this archive for profit-making enterprises or for commercial gain is strictly forbidden.